Looking for Youth Vision Eye Care ?

 Swelling

 Swelling is also common after wisdom tooth removal.
-To help reduce swelling, apply a cold compress or ice pack to your face for the first 24-48 hours after surgery.
+Apply a cold compress or ice pack to your face for 24-48 hours after surgery.
 After that, you can switch to a warm compress for 20 minutes at a time to help with discomfort.
-(Note: Always wrap ice packs in a towel before applying to your face, never apply directly to the skin without a barrier.)
+(Note: Always wrap ice packs in a towel before applying them to your face; never apply them directly to the skin without a barrier.)

 Pain Management